canjs/canjs/index.md

 This page walks through the basics of CanJS by building a small todo app with CanJS and jQuery.
-If you want to download a fully functional example of a todo app to see it in action, you can clone the application from  our repository, by running the following commands.
+If you want to download a fully functional example of a todo app to see it in action, you can clone the application from our repository, by running the following command.

     git clone https://github.com/jupiterjs/cantodo